The Judging Panel

 About Ethel Turner

-The Ethel Turner Prize for Young People’s Literature is named after Ethel Mary Turner (1870–1958), author of Seven Little Australians.
+The Ethel Turner Prize for Young People’s Literature is named after Ethel Sybil Turner (1870–1958), author of Seven Little Australians.
 Turner was born in England.
 Her mother migrated with her daughters to Sydney in 1880 after the death of Turner’s stepfather.
 Together with her sister Lilian she was educated at Sydney Girls’ High School where they edited their own magazine Iris.
 After they left school in 1889 they founded the monthly Parthenon.
 Both sisters later became novelists.
 Ethel worked as the editor of the ‘Children’s Page’, first for the Illustrated Sydney News and later for the Australian Town and Country Journal.
 Her first novel and best-known work Seven Little Australians was published in 1894 and quickly sold out.
 It was translated in several languages and has been in print for more than 100 years.
 In her lifetime Turner wrote thirty-four volumes of fiction, short stories and poems and was awarded several prestigious literary awards for her works.